Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 (unencrypted) mode transmission, whereas C (<num>2</num>) indicates cipher (encrypted) mode transmission.

-> 💡 UHF communications require the system be in Plain mode, even
+> 💡 UHF communications require the system to be in Plain mode, even
-> with system power off, barring usage and monitoring of guard channel.
+> with the system power off, barring usage and monitoring of the guard channel.

 ## Master Caution Light

 ![wso_master_caution](../../img/wso_master_caution.jpg)

-A repeater of the front cockpit [Master Caution light](../../systems/emergency.md#master-caution), provides warning to the WSO that a caution condition exists and the [telelight panel](../../systems/emergency.md#telelight-panel) needs to be checked for cause to rectify the situation.
+A repeater of the front cockpit [Master Caution light](../../systems/emergency.md#master-caution), provides a warning to the WSO that a caution condition exists and the [telelight panel](../../systems/emergency.md#telelight-panel) needs to be checked for a cause in order to rectify the situation.

 > 💡 There is no separate reset button for the WSO.
 The Pilot has to
 > reset the Master Caution if it occurs.